 Spirit of France ferry Wiki

-The newbuilds were world's first passenger ferries to comply with IMO's new SRtP ("Safe Return to Port") requirements.
+The newbuilds were the world's first passenger ferries to comply with IMO's new SRtP ("Safe Return to Port") requirements.
 These new SOLAS regulations were applicable to passenger ships with keels laid after July 1, 2010, and with LOA lengths 120+ m (394 ft).
-The new rules require that, in case a passenger vessel becomes a casualty, its onboard basic services will be provided and its main systems will remain operational to allow safe return to port.
+The new rules require that in case a passenger's vessel becomes a casualty, its onboard basic services will be provided and its main systems will remain operational to allow safe return to port.

 On May 13, 2010, P&O Ferries officially announced the vessels' names and their scheduled deliveries - "Spirit of Britain" (January 2011) and "Spirit of France" (January 2012).
 On June 8, 2010, at the Rauma shipyard Spirit of Britain was floated out and Spirit of France's keel was laid.
 Spirit of France was floated out on February 18, 2011.
 The ship was officially delivered on January 24, 2012.
 In the same day started the 4-day long, 1400 ml (2250 km) relocation voyage from Rauma to Dover (arriving on January 28).
 The ship's inaugural crossing Dover to Calais (with passengers) was on February 9.

-An interesting fact is that PandO refused to accept ferry's delivery due to vibration problems during its sea trials in Finland.
+An interesting fact is that PandO refused to accept the ferry's delivery due to vibration problems during its sea trials in Finland.